 Sources privy to the developments in the Kigali administration intimate that several RDF high ranking officers have since been running from Rwanda to seek asylum in several African countries as well as the rest of the World.
-Some of these are said to have defied involvement in missions to destabilize other countries.
+Some of these are said to have denied involvement in missions to destabilize other countries.

 But, many of them have been followed in their host countries reportedly by Rwandan Security agents to either forcefully return them home or kill them.
-Lt General Kayumba Nyamwasa has survived three assasination attempts in South Africa where he sought asylum and blames all attempts on the Rwandan government.
+Lt General Kayumba Nyamwasa has survived three assassination attempts in South Africa where he sought asylum and blames all attempts on the Rwandan government.

 A number of Rwandan agents linked to kidnappings of Rwandan refugees in Uganda have been arrested and deported to Rwanda.
-The Ugandan government in September deported 32 Rwandan nationals considered to have been been engaged in espionage and entered the country illegally to undermine Uganda’s national security.
+The Ugandan government in September deported 32 Rwandan nationals considered to have been engaged in espionage and entered the country illegally to undermine Uganda’s national security.